Senior Vice President of Government & Public Affairs

 Laura Otto is editor of CAI’s award-winning Community Manager.
 A seasoned journalist, Laura previously worked for a creative, advocacy agency in Washington, D.C., where she wrote and edited content for a variety of public health clients.
 Prior to that, Laura served as a senior writer and editor for the George Washington University School of Medicine and Health Sciences.
 Laura is a graduate of Temple University in Philadelphia.
 She currently resides in Alexandria, Va., with her husband and two small children.

 Vice President of Communications and Marketing

-Amy Repke brings more than 15 years of experience to CAI serving as the organization’s vice president of communications and marketing.
-Amy’s communications career began in local television news and, most recently, she worked as a producer for USA Today Live and Fox News Channel’s Special Report in Washington, D.C.
+Amy Repke brings over 20 years of experience to CAI serving as the organization’s vice president of communications and marketing.
+Amy’s communications career began in television news where she worked as a producer, writer, and assignment manager for both local and network news channels.
 In 2013, Amy launched a communications and marketing firm, consulting with clients representing political, financial services, trade associations, and nonprofit organizations.
 Amy has been nominated for four Washington Regional Emmy awards for writing and producing.
 Amy is a graduate of Old Dominion University and received a master’s degree in Strategic Public Communications from American University.
-An avid traveler, Amy enjoys playing golf, reading, and sipping a glass of wine with her fabulous neighbors in their homeowners association’s gazebo.

 Kelly G. Richardson